visforvali/ws297y/alt-grading.md

 You'll produce both high-stakes (major, graded) and low-stakes (minor, ungraded) writing in this class.

 {: .note }
-> All [assignment guidelines](https://visforvali.github.io/ws297y/prompts/){:target="_blank"} are provided in advance so you can pace yourself as needed.
+> All [✍️Writing Assignments](https://visforvali.github.io/ws297y/prompts/){:target="_blank"} are provided in advance so you can pace yourself as needed.

 ## Low-Stakes Discord Posts #️⃣